tilicholabs/FlexChatBox-iOS/README.md

     - Camera
         - User can send captured photo or video from this flex type at once
         - In this feature we have the default device preview for captured image and video

+                Add "NSCameraUsageDescription" key in info.plist file before using the camera.
         - ![Camera](https://user-images.githubusercontent.com/108006729/231759929-40e95791-269d-4ce4-9906-c243bc2d2db4.gif)

     - Gallery